-I have learned dozens of programs on my own, and thought that people were exaggerating the non-intuitiveness of Scrivener.
+I have learned dozens of programs on my own, and thought that reviewers were exaggerating the non-intuitiveness of Scrivener.
 I was about to throw Scrivener into a scrap heap when I came across a course that looked good.
 It turned out that Scrivener is actually EASY to use, but only if you know what you are doing!
 I had everything nailed and organized within less than a week.
 My whole writing LIFE changed in less than a week.

 The course I took and HIGHLY recommend is Scrivener Unleashed.
 I not only learned how to set up novels and non-fiction books but I discovered the fact that I could use Scrivener for my article writing.
 Check out my review on Scrivener Unleashed.

 The crazy thing is … Article Writing is what I use Scrivener for the most.
 It helps me organize my articles, keep track of ideas and research for each article, track my articles through various drafts to the final published article … all with a click of a button, or drag-and-drop functionality.